 In three years we upgraded the Bentley 300 machine to a Bentley 500 combi to increase the number of samples per hour.
-In June 2013 we purchased a Foss 600 to handle the increase of samples from the Vermont merge and continued growth.
 The lab is currently processing over 230,000 component samples per month, and 9,500 MUN samples.

 In April 2002 we started testing for Milk ELISA Johne’s and run 730 samples a month.
 We are currently certified by the PA Dept of Agriculture and the USDA.

 With the addition of our Microbiology Lab, we continue to strive to meet the needs of the dairy farmers and the industry as a whole.
 The Microbiology Lab was in operational in November of 2005.